vinayk94/Dehyping_LLMs/LLMs for legacy_code_modernization.md

    - Package context
    - Data structures

-This example shows how the components enable contextual understanding of complex code.
+The above example shows how the components enable contextual understanding of complex code.

 ## Application to Stored Procedures